TWI Strangle Strategy

 - What is a strangle on TWI?

 - A strangle on TWI is the strangle strategy applied to TWI (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With TWI stock trading near $7.84, the strikes shown on this page are snapped to the nearest listed TWI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TWI stock at $6.80 on the most recent close, the strikes shown on this page are snapped to the nearest listed TWI chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are TWI strangle max profit and max loss calculated?